Achronite/mqtt-energenie-ener314rt/README.md

 * `mqtt_broker` should contain your MQTT broker address and protocol.
 * Modify the `mqtt_options` section with your [MQTT client options](https://github.com/mqttjs/MQTT.js#client), such as username, password, certificate etc.
 * If you have any energenie 'Control & Monitor' or 'Monitor' devices then set `"monitoring": true` otherwise remove or set false.
 * If you are using this module with Home Assistant include the `discovery_prefix` line as above.
-The value shown is the default MQTT discovery topic used by Home Assistant.
+The value shown above is the default MQTT discovery topic used by Home Assistant.

-5) Run the application manually using the command: ``node app.js``.
+5) Run the application manually first using the command: ``node app.js``.
 When you know this runs OK a system service can then be set-up as shown in the [Systemd Service](#systemd-service) below.

 ## Enabling The Hardware based SPI driver
 This application works best using the linux hardware based SPI driver (spidev).
 The application attempts to open this driver on start-up, if it has not been enabled it falls back to using the software driver.
 The hardware SPI driver is enabled using `sudo raspi-config` choosing `Interface Options` and `SPI`.
 Do this whilst this software is not running.
-The driver in use is reported in the log on startup.
+The driver in use is reported within the log on startup.
 ## Systemd Service

-Execute the following commands:
+If you want this application to run unattended automatically create a system service by executing the following commands:
 ```
 sudo ln -s /home/pi/mqtt-energenie-ener314rt/mqtt-energenie-ener314rt.service /lib/systemd/system/
 sudo systemctl daemon-reload